-Here is an example of a properly rigged trailer:
+Here is an example of a trailer with plenty of keel rollers:

 Fig. 1.
 This trailer has safely transported a Whaler 25 Outrage over 80,000 highway miles.
 The weight is born by the keel rollers.
 The carpeted bunks only provide lateral stability.
 Photo credit: Larry Goltz

 And here is an example of an all-roller style trailer, a configuration definitely not recommended for Boston Whaler boats:

 Although the mid-center of this Revenge 21 hull rests on a keel roller, the stern sponsons are left to awkwardly bear on cradle rollers, and the heaviest portion of the boat, the transom and motor, is not supported at all.
 This is not a recommended style of trailer for Boston Whaler boats.